GriffithUniLibrary/redcap-intro/index.md

 ## Using this site

 This site contains a mixture of information and activities.
-Information connected with the live workshops offered by Griffith are marked with the {: .d-inline-block } In workshop {: .label .label-green } label.
+Information connected with the live workshops offered by Griffith are marked with the {: .d-inline }
+In workshop
+{: .label .label-green } label.
-Additional information that's not included in the workshop is marked with the {: .d-inline-block } Extra info {: .label .label-purple } label.
+Additional information that's not included in the workshop is marked with the {: .d-inline-block }
+Extra info
+{: .label .label-purple } label.
-Activities are markes by the {: .d-inline-block } Activity {: .label } label.
+Activities are markes by the
+{: .d-inline-block }
+Activity
+{: .label }
+label.

 ## Plan your project on paper first!